ProteinsWebTeam/interpro-docs/docs/browse.rst

 icon (e.g. a D with a green background for a domain).
 Member databases contributing signatures to the entry are shown in a box on the right hand side of the page. :ref:`Overlapping homologous superfamilies
 <overlapping>` and/or :ref:`Relationships to other entries <relationship>` are indicated where available.
+Clicking on the star symbol next to the entry name will save the entry as a Favourite.
+The full list of saved entries is available in the :ref:`favourite` in the homepage.
 Additional browse tabs provide further information on this entry, and are displayed when the information is available.

 Types of data that may be available in the browse tabs of an InterPro entry page include: